crei0/building-teardown/readme.md

 * [ ] Damage when collisions between blocks happen
 * [ ] Damage when collisions between a block and the floor happens
 * [ ] Sound effects when blocks collide with floor or each other
+* [ ] Create more blocks for the Empire State building (mast/antenna on the top of the building)